5 White Glove Packing Tips for Your Pantry

 If you have any items that are past an expiration date, then you should dispose of them.
 Also, toss any stale items that you don’t plan to use.

 Canned goods can be heavy to pack, so it might be wise to donate these items to the food bank in your neighborhood.
 Anything in a fragile container, such as a flour bag, would also be readily accepted at these charities.

 Inexpensive items that are easy to replace should be donated, given to family or friends, or thrown away.

 Packing your pantry is one small step in a more extensive process when you require white glove moving services.
-Whether you’re moving across the neighborhood or to a different borough, a professional agency can help you to have a successful experience during this transition.
+Whether you’re moving across the neighborhood or to a different borough, a professional agency can help you have a successful experience during this transition.

-You can eliminate some of the stresses by hiring experienced people who are familiar with your most valuable items.
+You can eliminate some of the stresses by hiring experienced people familiar with your most valuable items.
 Ask for a free quote, and you might be surprised at how affordable this service can be!